antiguatechlabs/antigua-tech-labs/memory-bank/activeContext.md

 - Component-based styling through Chakra UI props
 - Global CSS variables for theme properties
 - CSS modules for page-specific styling
+- Custom components for consistent UI patterns (Section, GradientText)
 - This hybrid approach balances component encapsulation with global theme consistency

+### Custom Component Usage

+The project emphasizes the use of custom components for consistency:

+- Section component for page sections with consistent styling
+- textWithGradient utility for gradient text formatting
+- Motion components for animated UI elements

 ## Next Steps

 ### Immediate Tasks

-1. Expand the landing page with additional sections (features, benefits, testimonials)
+1. Expand the landing page with additional sections (benefits, testimonials)
 2. Implement responsive design for all viewport sizes
 3. Add navigation components (header, footer)
 4. Enhance visual design with animations and transitions